 Tax Credits and Incentives

-Neighborhood small businesses may be eligible for tax credits to reduce their local, state, or federal tax obligations.
+Neighborhood small businesses may be eligible for tax credits and incentives, benefit from those given to property owners and developers, or be eligible for programs funded by tax revenue.

 Zoning and Form-Based Codes